moorepants/eme185/content/pages/instructor-guide.rst

 **TODO** list and briefly describe each presentation

+#.
+Preliminary design review: Each team presents in front of the instructor and
+   the team TA.
+Students should share speaking responsibilities approximately equally.
+#.
+Preliminary design lightning talk: One student from the team gives a quick
+   overview of their project to the students in their studio section.
+The student should be randomly selected on the spot to make each team member come prepared.
+#.
+Design showcase poster presentation: TAs circulate to a randomly assigned
+   set of teams and the teams present their project and poster.
+All team members should be present but it's not completely necessary for them all to present (if, for example, they are talking to a judge or other showcase guest).
+#.
+Critical design review: Same as the preliminary design review, though now
+   the project is complete (hopefully!).

 All instructors will collaboratively grade all of the preliminary design lightning talk.
 For all other presentations, TAs will only grade presentations from their own teams.